Costa Rica, Central America -

 This trip is for teens who want to achieve Spanish fluency and make a real difference while having an unforgettable Central American summer travel adventure.
 To learn more, click on the Description tab below.

 Costa Rica // You Don't Want to Miss...

-Living in the mountains and low-lying coastal areas, they are sometimes referred to as “the hidden people.”
-The Bribri's isolation has allowed them to maintain their language, culture, and economy.
+Living in the mountains and low-lying coastal areas, the Bribri are sometimes referred to as “the hidden people.”
+Their isolation has allowed them to maintain unique language, culture, and economy.

 #2 Birdwatching and Those Crazy Toucans!

 Birdwatchers, get out your binoculars!
 Colorful toucans are important to the rainforest ecosystem.
 Hummingbirds, scarlet macaws, and the resplendent quetzal also can be seen while hiking the national parks.

 #3 Another Way to Get Wet - Rio Pacuare

 Adrenaline-charged whitewater rafting on the Pacuare River combines the tropical landscape and power of water into a Central American fantasy world.

 Costa Rica has something for everyone with more than 800 miles of palm-fringed coastline and a variety of beaches, reef breaks, and river mouths.
 Playa Negra is one of the most sought after surf spots.
 It’s famous for right-hand barrel waves where the surf rushes over the shallow bottom.

 #5 Taste The Golden Bean